lijohnttle/daily-planner/README.md

   - *Name* - the name of the task.
   - *Duration* - the time that should be spent on the task.
   - *Priority* - the priority of the task.
 Possible values: *High*, *Optional*.
-- [ ] To configure predefined lists of tasks.
 - [ ] To suspend all notifications: **indefinitely**, **for today**, **next hour**